 Create native mobile apps for iOS and Android using the wizard

 Sign in to Power Apps.

 Select Wrap, from the left navigation pane.
-If the item isn’t in the left navigation pane, select …More and then select the item you want.
+If the item isn’t in the side panel pane, select …More and then select the item you want.

 Select the app that you want to wrap, and then select Wrap on the command bar.

 On the Select the app(s) to wrap screen, select your primary and secondary app.